epigen/unsupervised_analysis/README.md

 - results
     - containing all results in a dataset oriented structure (without large interactive HTML or object files)
 - detailed self-contained HTML [report](./.test/report.html) for distribution and reproducibility
+- performance/speed: on a HPC it took less than 6.5 minutes to complete a full run (with up to 32GB of memory per task)

 # Links
 - [GitHub Repository](https://github.com/epigen/unsupervised_analysis/)